Table of Contents

 The first step is to see if there is any other explainable cause for your fatigue.
 Your doctor will probably want to review your symptoms and medical history, and give you a physical exam.
 Your doctor may also want to do some blood tests, but lab testing is not often helpful in the diagnosis of CFS.

-Your doctor can work with you to provide symptom relief and to help you find ways of coping with the way CFS changes your life.
-Chronic fatigue affects you physically, emotionally and socially.
+Your doctor can work with you to provide relief from your CFS symptoms.
+He or she also can help you find ways of coping with the way CFS changes your life.
+Chronic fatigue affects you physically, emotionally, and socially.
 When you address all of these factors, you have the best chance of adjusting to your illness and feeling more satisfied with your life.

-If you have CFS, a good long-term relationship with your doctor helps.
-This relationship can be the key to managing CFS.
+If you have CFS, having a good long-term relationship with your doctor helps.
+Communicating with your doctor will help him or her manage your CFS symptoms.

 - Keep a daily diary to identify times when you have the most energy.
 Plan your activities for these times.